mhung1224/linear-programming-cpp/README.md

 ```

 # 3. Notes <br>
-During the computation process, some dictionaries in either phase may contain abnormal or unstable values.
+During the computation process, some dictionaries in either phase may contain abnormal or unstable values. <br>
-This can occur when the selected pivot element is approximately zero, leading to rounding or numerical inaccuracies.
+This can occur when the selected pivot element is approximately zero, leading to rounding or numerical inaccuracies. <br>
-Note: These anomalies are expected and do not affect the correctness of the final result.
+These anomalies are expected and do not affect the correctness of the final result. <br>